JimmyKenMerchant/RaspberryPi/v3d_test/README.md

 * An element has two types of arithmetic logic units (ALUs), adder and multiplier.
 You can command both addition and multiplication in an instruction, i.e, an explicit type of superscaling.
 Plus, a control signal (thread end, etc.) can be included in an instruction, which length is 64-bit.
 Up to single precision floating point and 32-bit unsigned/signed integer can be handled.

 * Note that the concept of threading is for the shading process, binning and rendering.
 However, several contexts of the documents seem to mention a thread as an alias of the element.
-In computer world, threads are typically referred to as logical cores in a physical core, which can run different codes.
+In the computer world, threads are typically referred to as logical cores in a physical core, which can run different codes.

 **About User Program**